MehmetG171/App-AWS-Pipeline/README.md

 - Use of Terraform for infrastructure provisioning.
 - Dockerized Python application with healthcheck endpoint.
 - Comprehensive security checks for code and Docker images.

----

-## Demonstration

-For a live demonstration of the project, you can view the deployment in action at [[CHECK THE BLOG HERE](https://ougabriel.medium.com/ci-cd-pipeline-deploy-python-app-with-healthcheck-on-aws-eks-using-terraform-github-actions-cb9db07d93a1)].

----

-## Contact

-For questions or further discussions, feel free to reach out to me or connect with me on [[LinkedIn Profile](https://linkedin.com/in/gabrielokom/)].

----